 What are the cancer risks for BRCA1 or BRCA2 carriers?

 This is not a simple question and the answer depends on whether you are biologically male (XY) or female (XX), your age, what specific type of mutation you have, and many other factors.
 Generally speaking, carriers of BRCA1 and BRCA2 may be at increased risk of developing the following cancers:

-- Breast cancer (high risk in women; small, but increased risk in men)
+- Breast cancer (high risk in women; increased risk in men)

 - Ovarian cancer (in women only)